What to Do When a Parenting Plan Is Violated in Illinois

 Not following a court-approved parenting plan can lead to serious consequences in Illinois, including court enforcement, makeup parenting time, fines, payment of the other parent’s attorney’s fees, and in repeated or willful cases, contempt of court.
 If the violations continue, the court may also modify parenting time or decision-making authority when it believes a change is in the child’s best interests.

 What starts as missed exchanges or ignored schedules can quickly turn into a documented pattern that affects custody and credibility in court.
 That is why even “small” violations should not be treated as harmless once they begin to repeat.
+If the violation is part of a larger custody issue, read Child Custody and Visitation.

-What Courts Can Actually Do
+What Illinois Courts Can Do When a Parenting Order Is Violated

 Once a motion is filed, judges have real tools at their disposal.
 They can order compliance, grant makeup parenting time, require counseling, impose fines, award attorney fees, and in serious cases hold the violating parent in contempt of court, which can include jail time.